eleda77/eleda77.github.io/docs/vocab_list.md

 **sparge** - moisten by sprinkling with water, especially in brewing

 **sparrow fart** - very early in the morning

+**sparticle** - a hypothetical subatomic particle predicted by supersymmetry, which is the boson equivalent of a known fermion

 **sphagnum** - a plant of a genus that comprises the peat mosses